Why is it important to take note of one’s blood pressure? How does blood pressure support healthy bodily function, and in what areas?

 Occasionally one might experience dizziness or headaches with high blood pressure, but more commonly there are no symptoms, hence earning it the moniker “silent killer”.
 Often blood pressure is found to be high only after the person has developed the complications mentioned above.
 As high blood pressure can go on undetected for years, it is therefore prudent to have it checked regularly in order to identify and intervene before complications occur.

 What is the relation between a person’s blood pressure and his or her diet?

 Overeating can result in being overweight or obese, which predisposes to high blood pressure.
 Excessive salt (sodium) intake has also been linked to high blood pressure.
 In contrast fibre may be beneficial as well as minerals such as potassium, magnesium and calcium in blood pressure regulation.

 Is a person’s diet considered the most major contributing factor to high blood pressure?
 Apart from monitoring one’s diet, what other lifestyle changes can I make to lower my high blood pressure?

 Apart from dietary measures, blood pressure can also be lowered by ensuring adequate sleep, good stress management, regular physical activity and maintaining a healthy weight.

-However, rather than concentrating on individual foods to lower blood pressure.
-Dietary modifications to improve the blood pressure should focus on improving overall eating habits.
-The DASH diet which stands for Dietary Approaches to Stop Hypertension, is one of the best studied diets that have been shown to lower blood pressure.
-The simple diet encourages portion control, more fruits, vegetables and low-fat dairy, cutting down on bad fats such as saturated and trans-fats, eating more whole-grain foods, and choosing healthier proteins (fish or poultry) or snacks (nuts).
+However, rather than concentrating on individual foods to lower blood pressure, dietary modifications should instead focus on improving overall eating habits.
+The DASH diet, which stands for Dietary Approaches to Stop Hypertension, is one of the best studied diets that have been found to lower blood pressure.
+The simple diet encourages portion control, more fruits, vegetables and low fat dairy, cutting down on bad fats such as saturated and trans-fats, eating more whole-grain foods, and choosing healthier proteins (fish or poultry) or snacks (nuts).
 Also limit sodium, sweets, sugary drinks and red meats.